oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

       ![Language packs panel](images/language-packs-panel.png)

-    - Follow the confirmation prompts, enter 1 or 2 based on number of language selected.
+    - Follow the confirmation prompts, and enter 1 or 2 based on the number of languages selected.
 Click **Install**

       ![Confirm install language](images/confirm-install-language.png)